 Are you looking for a gun safe that can hold 24 long guns in a secure location?
 Champion Safe offers an array of 24 gun safes.
 These premier gun safes can hold up to 24 long guns.
 The interior of these 24 gun capacity safes features adjustable shelving and a plush velour interior.
 These 24 gun safes come with barrel rests that are appropriate for storing firearms and scopes.

-Options of 24-Gun Gun Safes from Champion
+All of the 24-Gun Gun Safes from Champion

 Trophy Gun Safe Model TY-25